Last Updated on February 25, 2025 by Dave Schoenbeck

 If you’re wondering how to lower business expenses, consider these tips:

-• Hire a professional – They likely know the ins and outs of business loans and grants or can direct you to someone who specializes.
+- Hire a professional – They likely know the ins and outs of business loans and grants or can direct you to someone who specializes in them.
+Seriously, consider refinancing your debt.

-• Be more innovative – Companies that can save more than they spend can benefit from “emergency funds,” but spending intelligently now can save more significant sums later.
+- Be more innovative – Companies that can save more than they spend can benefit from “emergency funds,” but spending intelligently now can save them more significant sums later.

-• Use technology – use financial platforms to understand your company’s health, help you make intelligent hires, or consolidate where necessary.
+- Use technology.
+Financial platforms can help you understand your company’s health, make intelligent hires, or consolidate where necessary.
+Consider eliminating hard-wired phones and switching to VOIP phone capability.

 A promising sign of organizational health is a healthy balance sheet.
 “More money in, less money out” is a great motto.
 However, you cannot move to a zero-spend model without sacrificing your long-term business.
 For more help on how to lower business costs, contact us today for small business coaching.
 Click here to sign up for my free weekly blog articles.